 - Fallen Fruit – A project by two artists mapping the locations of fruit trees on public lands

-- Maranoni – I would love to meet quilter and home goods designer Lorena Marañon in Los Angeles.
+- Maranoni – Quilter and home goods designer Lorena Marañon in Los Angeles

 - People Towels – I have given these gifts so many times – I would love to meet Mary Wallace and Linda Lannon in Monterey